knative/docs/serving/samples/autoscale-go/README.md

 # Autoscale Sample

-A demonstration of the autoscaling capabilities of an Knative Serving Revision.
+A demonstration of the autoscaling capabilities of a Knative Serving Revision.

 ## Prerequisites